postmanlabs/newman/DIR_COMMANDS.md

 ```
 examples/Sample Postman Collection
 ├── .info.json                # contains the info element from the top of collection json
-├── .meta.json                # contains the ordering of the test folders
+├── .meta.json                # contains the ordering of the request folders
 ├── .auth.json                # contains the auth element from the top of the collection json
 ├── .variable.json            # contains the variable element from the top of the collection json
 ├── .event.json               # contains the event element from the top of the collection json